Fischenthal: History

+In the late medieval period, Fischenthal gradually came under the authority of the city of Zurich, which expanded its control over the upper Töss valley.
+The local economy was shaped by livestock farming, forestry, and seasonal alpine agriculture, supplemented by small-scale ironworks and cottage industry.

+After the Reformation in the 16th century, Fischenthal was incorporated into the Protestant ecclesiastical and administrative system of the Canton of Zurich.
+The village church and local institutions became integrated into Zurich’s parish network.

+During the 18th and 19th centuries, industrialization in the Zürcher Oberland affected the region unevenly.
+While nearby communities grew through textile and mechanical manufacturing, Fischenthal remained predominantly rural, with many residents relying on agriculture, wood production, and later commuting to industrial centers.

+After the creation of the modern Swiss federal state in 1848, Fischenthal was incorporated into the cantonal district administration.
+Although its population occasionally declined due to limited industrial development and outward migration, the municipality has retained its traditional landscape of forests, hamlets, and mountain terrain.

+Today, Fischenthal is noted for being both one of the largest and most sparsely populated municipalities of the Canton of Zurich, reflecting its long history as a rural mountain community in the upper Töss valley.

 Geography

 Fischenthal is situated in the upper Töss Valley and is the largest municipality, in terms of land area, in the canton of Zurich.
 The Jona river rises near the municipality.
 The municipality includes the mountain villages of Fischenthal, Gibswil and Steg as well as nearly 100 settlements scattered throughout the Tössbergland (Töss mountain land).
 Gibswil is known for the ski jumping hill Bachtelblick-Schanze and the cross-country skiing trail Panoramaloipe Gibswil.

 Fischenthal has an area of 30.2 km2.
 Of this area, 31.6% is used for agricultural purposes, while 63.1% is forested.
 Of the rest of the land, 4% is settled (buildings or roads) and the remainder (1.3%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 2% of the total area, while transportation infrastructure made up the rest (2%).
 Of the total unproductive area, water (streams and lakes) made up 0.6% of the area.
 As of 2007 2.9% of the total municipal area was undergoing some type of construction.